Renu Suresh

 Convert Agriculture Land

-If the land is not converted within the prescribed time, the permission granted will be withdrawn and the premium deposited will be relinquished to the Gujarat State Government.
+No, any agricultural land converted for a non-agricultural purpose can be used for such converted purpose only within one year from the date of issuance of the permission.
+If the land is not converted within the prescribed time, the permission will be withdrawn, and the premium deposited will be forfeited to the Gujarat State Government.